-Virginia Beach in spring was a much different scene than Virginia Beach in winter.
-Even though we were there in early May, the beaches were brimming with activity, and everyone was in full-on summer mode already.
+Spring break in Virginia Beach was a much different scene than Virginia Beach in winter.
+The beaches were brimming with activity, and everyone was in full-on summer mode already.
 And, to be honest, I wouldn’t have known it was even the same town had you dropped me in the middle without a map (or rather, an iPhone).

 Explore the ViBe Creative District